 Oil-dollar: near-term prospects

-And this week, oil market participants will pay attention to tomorrow's publication (at 17:00 GMT) of the weekly report of the American oilfield services company Baker Hughes.
-The week before last, the number of active drilling rigs in the United States amounted to 373 units (against 365, 359, 356, 352, 344 in the previous reporting periods).
+From the news for today, investors and participants in the oil market will pay attention to the publication of the weekly report of the American oilfield services company Baker Hughes (at 17:00 GMT).
+The week before last, the number of active drilling rigs in the United States amounted to 356 units (against 352, 344, 342, 343, 337, 324, 318, 309, 310, 309, 305 in the previous reporting periods).
 It is obvious that the number of oil companies in the US is growing again, which is a negative factor for oil prices.
 Their next growth will also have a negative impact on oil quotes.
 However, it will be short-lived.
-In general, at the moment, long positions in oil seem to be more preferable, the quotes of which have returned to the levels of September-October 2018.
+In general, at the moment, long positions in oil seem to be more preferable.

 At the beginning of today's European session, oil futures began to rise again.
 As of this writing, Brent oil futures are traded near 69.60 mark and the nearest local resistance level 70.30.

 Its breakdown will be a confirming signal for a build-up of long positions in Brent oil futures (see Technical Analysis and Trading Recommendations).

 Market participants today are also awaiting information on the budget proposed by President Biden (expected at 18:00 (GMT) Joe Biden will propose $ 6 trillion for federal spending for fiscal 2022), as well as publication (at 12:30 GMT) inflation indicators for personal income / spending of Americans, which the Fed takes into account when determining its policy.